procedure2012/RocketQA/README.md

 Given a list of queries and paragraphs (and titles), returns their matching scores (probability that the paragraph is the query's right answer).

-## Examples
+### Examples

-Following the examples below, you can run RocketQA models and your own checkpoints.
+Following the examples below, you can retrieve the vector representations of your documents and connect 🚀RocketQA to your own tasks.

-###  Run RocketQA Model
+####  Run RocketQA Model
-To run RocketQA models, you should set the parameter `model` in 'load_model()' with RocketQA model name return by 'available_models()'.
+To run RocketQA models, you should set the parameter `model` in 'load_model()' with RocketQA model name returned by 'available_models()'.

 ```python
 import rocketqa